Finch Avenue: Public transit

-Finch subway station (on the eastern branch of Line 1 Yonge–University of the Toronto subway) is located at the intersection of Finch Avenue and Yonge Street.
+Finch station (on the eastern branch of Line 1 Yonge–University of the Toronto subway) is located at the intersection of Finch Avenue and Yonge Street.
 It is the northern terminus of the eastern branch and is a major regional transit hub.
-The Finch Bus Terminal, a hub for GO Transit, York Region Transit and Viva buses, is next to the station.
-Finch Avenue is served by buses from the Toronto Transit Commission (TTC) 24 hours a day through regular routes (36 Finch West and 39 Finch East) and Blue Night Network routes (336 Finch West and 339 Finch East).
-One express route, 939 Finch Express, provides faster transit along Finch Avenue and connects to Scarborough Centre station on Line 3 Scarborough in the east.
+The Finch Bus Terminal, a hub for GO Transit and York Region Transit buses, is next to the station and connected to it through its concourse level.